Then Jerico: Now That’s What I Call…Not Bad

 The classic It Bites lineup (Francis Dunnery, John Beck, Richard Nolan, Bob Dalton) produced three excellent studio albums and of course snared one huge UK hit in the shape of ‘Calling All The Heroes’.

+It collects three complete, unedited London gigs (I was at two of them) over five CDs, including their very last major show in the capital.
 Whilst these are essentially desk recordings, the sound quality ranges from good to excellent.
-The box set also features nice, previously unseen photos and some good liner notes including a long interview with Dalton, telling of their London history and details of each gig.
+The set also features nice, previously unseen photos and some good liner notes including a long interview with Dalton, telling of their London history and details of each gig.

 The Marquee concert from 21 July 1986 (at less than 40 minutes, presumably a support?) catches the band in their full-on, zingy, poppy/funky early pomp.
 Everything sounds a little fast and they haven’t quite settled into their groove yet but it’s still a good listen.
+There’s a shrill early version of ‘Black December’ and a great, rare outing for ‘Whole New World’ with Dunnery playing the horn lines on lead guitar with some aplomb.

 Next is the very tangible peak of the band, a Once Around The World tour gig from 13 May 1988 at the much-missed Astoria.
 The sound is beefy, the tempos locked in, the backing vocals excellent and this really is the dog’s bollocks.
 There’s so much evidence of craft, with an extra note here and lick there, always slightly modifying the album versions.